croningp/dropfactory/hardware/README.md

 The modular syringe actuator is fully described here: https://github.com/croningp/ModularSyringeDriver

-Link and reference to most materials used to build the platform are found in [material_references.md](material_references.md)
+Links and references to most materials used to build the platform are found in [material_references.md](material_references.md)

-More detailed on the principles and inner working of Dropfactory are documented in the [doc](../doc) folder at the root of this repository.
+More details on the principles and inner working of Dropfactory are documented in the [doc](../doc) folder at the root of this repository.